CURLING -- III. Identifying Candidates of Wide-separation Gravitationally Lensed Quasars from the CatNorth Catalogue: Discussion

 \section{Discussion}

 This section is arranged as follows.
 Section~\ref{section: completeness} discusses the completeness of the WSLQ candidate sample obtained in this work.
 Section~\ref{section: Proportion of double lensed quasar} analyses the proportion of two image systems within that sample.
-Section~\ref{section: follow up} introduces the planning follow-up aimed at confirming the nature of these candidates and the potential scientific significance.
+Section~\ref{section: follow up} introduces planned follow-up aimed at confirming the nature of these candidates and the potential scientific significance.